TechHutTV/homelab/media/README.md

 Make sure you pass through the tun device (/dev/net/tun:/dev/net/tun) as shown in my compose file.

 ### Reduce Gluetun Ram Usage
-As mentioned in this [issue](https://github.com/TechHutTV/homelab/issues/12) there is a [feature request](https://github.com/qdm12/gluetun/issues/765#issuecomment-1019367595) on the Glutun Github page to help reduce ram usage.
+As mentioned in this [issue](https://github.com/TechHutTV/homelab/issues/12) there is [feature request](https://github.com/qdm12/gluetun/issues/765#issuecomment-1019367595) on the Glutun Github page to help reduce ram usage.
 Gluetun bundles a recursive caching DNS resolver called unbound for handling domain name requests securely.
 Over time the cache size, which rests in RAM, can balloon to gigabytes.

 You can do this by adding the following to your docker compose file under the glutun enviromental varibles.
 ```